D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 And there are lots of smaller adaptations that continue to be told across the world--too many to name here, so I will bring up a couple notable ones.
 There was a supernatural crime drama show called Sleepy Hollow in 2013, which turned the Headless Horseman into a biblical Horseman of the Apocalypse.
 An interesting development on paper to be sure; but I never got a chance to see it in its four season run.
 Apparently it didn't end well, on or behind the camera...

-In Welsh and British folklore, we potentially see a resemblance to the dullahan through the tale of Gawain and the Green Knight.
-The Green Knight, obviously representing some fey or nature spirit, has his head removed honorably in a duel with the Arthurian knight Gawain.
+In Welsh and British folklore, we potentially see a resemblance to the dullahan through the Arthurian tale of Sir Gawain and the Green Knight.
+The Green Knight, represented by some ancient fey or nature spirit, has his head removed honorably in a duel with the Round Table knight Gawain.
 Gawain then is compelled to make a journey across the land the next year, to receive the same honorable beheading.
 Very allegorical and strange, but the tale has stood out among most Arthurian canon.

 Another unique dullahan-like figure comes from Hindu mythology--the goddess Chhinnamasta!
 Another figure of life-taking and violence, but also life-giving and passion.
 Her head was severed by her own hands, and from her neck her head and two attendants drink of her blood like a great fountain.
 She is truly a goddess of contradictions, an entity of divine power that mortals are helpless to fully comprehend her majesty or symbolism.
 I am fascinated and really want to read more about her.
 As I am not as well-versed in Hindu mythology, I recommend reading the linked Wikipedia article and its information sources.